-Notes to Financial Statements Year ended December 31, 2015
+Notes to Financial Statements Year ended December 31, 2016

 Recycle New Brunswick (the "Company") is an agent of the crown, incorporated under the Clean Environment Act.
-The principal business activities are overseeing the collection and recycling of used tires, architectural paint, used oil and glycol on behalf of the Minister of Environment for the Province of New Brunswick.
+The principal business activities are overseeing the collection and recycling of used tires, architectural paint, used oil and glycol, and E-waste on behalf of the Minister of Environment for the Province of New Brunswick.